 Interested in playing softball this fall?
-Voluntary camp will be held at TJ from August 10th through the 14th from 1 to 3 pm.
-Practice begins on August 17th and will be held at TJ from 3 to 5 pm Monday through Friday.
+Practice begins on August 6th and will be held at TJ from 3 to 5 pm Monday through Friday.
+Make sure you bring your Golden Ticket to practice or you cannot participate until you get the ticket.
 Contact Coach Jackson with any questions!

 Head Coach – Kyler Jackson